andygarcia86/bookstore-website/README.md

 ## Requirements

-1. Pyhon 3+
+1. Python 3+

 ## Setup

-1. Install the requirments.
+1. Install the requirements.
 Run `pip install -r requirements.txt` in the CMD